This is a longer bit than usual.

 There have been many shipwrecks on and around the islands of Bermuda.
 The islands are located in the “Hurricane Belt.

 An English man named Henry May was wrecked in the islands in May of 1593 along with a Frenchman named Russell.
-May noticed previous wrecks while there.
+May found several previous wrecks while stranded there.

 The “Tiger,” commanded by Richard Greenville captured a larger ship, The Santa Maria de San Vincente off the shores of Bermuda in 1585.
 The Tiger was returning from the Roanoke Colony at the time.